-Upon registration, students will receive a one-time code with which they can activate their user account for the university's IT services online.
+Students who register in person, will receive upon registration a one-time code with which they can activate their user account for the university's IT services online.
+Students who registered online at My studyinfo, can obtain their code either at Student and Learning Services or at IT Servicedesk.
 The user account is needed to log in to the university network, to read email and to sign up for courses and exams electronically.
 Further instructions on how to activate the user account

 Registration as being absent

 According to the Universities Act, a first-year degree student may register as absent for the academic year for the following reasons only:

 1) service under the Conscription Act (1438/2007), Non-Military Service Act (1446/2007), or Act on Women's Voluntary Military Service (194/1995);

 2) maternity, paternity or parental leave;